libraries-fi/kirjastohakemisto/README.md

 - Node.js (for compiling modified assets)

 ## Deployment
-The repo contains pre-compiled assets, so all-in-all this is just a simple PHP web application.
-To compile the modified assets, one needs to run *npm install* in the web root to install the dependencies and *npm run dev* to run the compiler.
-Assets can be compiled in production mode via *npm run build*.
+It is enough to clone this repository and compiled the provided assets.
+Build environment can be installed by running *npm install* in the project root.
+After this, the build process can be executed with *npm run build*.

 ### Notes
 After clearing public/dist from pre-compiled assets, the first build will then fail, complaining about missing browser translation.
-To fix this, first run the asset builder in dev mode.
+To fix this, first run the asset builder in dev mode, *npm run dev*.

 ## Kirkanta repository family
 - [Kirjastohakemisto](https://github.com/libraries-fi/kirjastohakemisto) -- frontend